andrew/ultimate-awesome/README.md

 - [awesome-R-blogs](https://github.com/Jeet1994/awesome-R-blogs) - A list of awesome R blogs on the web.
 - [awesome-islam](https://github.com/JobeEnterprise/awesome-islam) - A curated list of Islamic Resources in Arabic and English.
 - [awesome-automators](https://github.com/JoeCotellese/awesome-automators) - List of apps discussed in the Mac Automators podcast.
+- [awesome-claude-code](https://github.com/jqueryscript/awesome-claude-code) - A curated list of awesome tools, IDE integrations, frameworks, and other resources for developers working with Anthropic's Claude Code. .
 - [awesome-blog-bioinformatics](https://github.com/Juke34/awesome-blog-bioinformatics) - A curated list of awesome blog in bioinformatics and affiliated areas.  .
 - [awesome-ml-survey-papers](https://github.com/karims/awesome-ml-survey-papers) - List of curated survey papers in machine/deep learning.
 - [awesome-pdf](https://github.com/karllhughes/awesome-pdf) - A collection of high-quality libraries, links, and resources for developers working with PDFs 🕶.